Health Consumers

 Learn

 What is brain training?
 Why is it useful?
-Learn about COTs on this page.
+Learn about cognition-oriented treatments on this page.

 Citizen Briefings

-Researchers at Deakin University are seeking participants for a training study comparing smell-based memory training to visual memory training.
-The study is exploring memory training, through training your sense of smell.
+Researchers within the CogTale team at Deakin University recently completed a training study comparing smell-based memory training to visual memory training.
+Results of this study will be published shortly.

-The study is looking for individuals who are aged 65 years or older, have concerns about that their cognition has declined, live in metropolitan Melbourne and are willing to complete at-home smell or visual memory training for 4 weeks.
+The study recruited individuals aged 65 years or older from metropolitan Melbourne with concerns that their cognition has declined.
+Participants completed at-home smell or visual memory training for 4 weeks and completed 3 cognitive assessments.

-If you are interested or would like to know more information please email the MYN study team (myn_study@deakin.edu.au)
+If you would like to know more information about Mind Your Nose, or other upcoming olfactory-based studies, please email the Mind Your Nose study team (myn_study@deakin.edu.au)

 Upcoming CogTale Citizen Scientist Program